Town of Newtown Food Scraps Recycling Program

 Separating organic materials from the trash should be thought of as a resource, not a waste.
 In Connecticut, food scraps make up about one of every five pounds of garbage, according to a 2015 study published by the state Department of Energy and Environmental Protection.
 More food reaches landfills and incinerators than any other single material in our everyday trash.
 Composting reduces the waste going to out of state landfills but can also reduce your household garbage.
 Compost added to gardens, construction sites, and poor soils makes great things happen!

-Want to join the program?
+Want to join the Transfer Station program?

 How does the program work?